Minnesota Woman's Dual Kidney Transplant Surgery Gives Other Patients More Options

 Mayo Dr. Mikel Prieto made it possible.
 He’s done the same for more than 50 other patients since.

-His study just published in the American Journal of Transplant gives more surgeons a road map to do the same.
+His study just published in the American Journal of Transplantation gives more surgeons a road map to do the same.

 “Today’s success with kidney transplant is in the high 90’s and in this particular group this success rate has been 100% they all have done well,” Dr. Prieto said.